tomkooij/e07-900m10s-esp32s3/README.md

 ![ramses_esp proto](pics/ramses_esp_proto.png)

-This is a clone of the (excelent!) [ramses_esp](https://github.com/IndaloTech/ramses_esp/) Ramses-II RF bridge. (evofw3 HGI-80 clone).
+This is a clone of the (excelent!)
+[Ramses_ESP](https://github.com/IndaloTech/ramses_esp/) Ramses-II RF bridge. (evofw3 HGI-80 clone).
 Using the esp32-s3 it clones the behaviour of the HGI-80: RF tot USB serial and adds MQTT over WiFi.

 ## Where can I order?
-Buy ramses_esp from [IndaloTech](https://indalo-tech.onlineweb.shop/).
+Buy the original ramses ESP from [IndaloTech](https://indalo-tech.onlineweb.shop/).
 This product is not affialiated at all with IndaloTech.
 It's just a clone.
 However, I've previously bought a SSM-D2 (ramses_esp predecessor) and its build quality is excellent.

 I might sell some stuff on [Tweakers V&A](https://tweakers.net/aanbod/user/90636/) (NL only)